-About the Neighborhood ProgramsMap Your Neighborhood and Pierce County Neighborhood Emergency Teams (PC-NET) provides neighbors with the knowledge and tools necessary to work together for an effective response following emergencies and disasters.
+About the Neighborhood ProgramsMap Your Neighborhood and Neighborhood Emergency Teams (PC-NET) provides neighbors with the knowledge and tools necessary to work together for an effective response following emergencies and disasters.
 Professional responders will not be available to assist you after a major disaster—you become the first responder.
 If individuals and their neighbors are prepared to mutually assist one another, lives can be saved and property can be spared.

 Invite a speaker to come out to your neighborhood to give a personal preparedness talk and introduce the two neighborhood programs.

 Pierce County Neighborhood Emergency Teams - PC NET

 The PC NET program teaches neighborhoods how to respond to disasters through a variety of training modules taught by your local PC-NET coordinators, local emergency responders, and your appointed neighborhood block coordinator(s).
 This program uses 9 basic steps for response and supports a neighborhood to develop an emergency team.

 - Personal Preparedness and overview of neighborhood programs

 - Team Development

 - Neighborhood Functional Drill: Participate in a neighborhood drill.